-- 1) Misc. declarations are PARAMETER statements, IMPLICIT statements, type declaration statements, enumeration definitions, procedure declaration statements, and specification statements. - 2) The scoping unit of a module does not include any module subprograms that the module contains.
+- 1) Misc. declarations are PARAMETER statements, IMPLICIT statements, type declaration statements, enumeration definitions, procedure declaration statements, and specification statements. - 2) The scoping unit of a module or submodule does not include any module subprograms that it contains.

 1 2.3.3 The END statement